 Sisco was maybe 2 years old at the time and I was a baby trainer, learning about doing fun stuff with dogs.
-Sisco, Pancho and I had started training when they were about 11 months old because of Sisco’s reactivity towards other dogs.
+Sisco, Pancho, and I had started formal training when they were about 11 months old because of Sisco’s reactivity towards other dogs.
 Well, mostly one dog in particular – that is a Life Lesson for another post though!

 One Saturday, my private consult didn’t arrive so I took the opportunity to grab Sisco and have some fun in the advanced agility class that was running.
 As usual, our trainer (also my mentor and friend) let the class know that Sisco was uncomfortable with unfamiliar dogs and needed a bit of space.
-So, in we went and like all handlers of reactive dogs, I immediately spotted our ‘problem’ for the day.
+So, in we went and like all handlers of reactive dogs, I immediately spotted our ‘training challenge’ for the day.

 So, the owner of FBC (Fun But Clueless) watched Sisco and I work, throwing in the odd comment that Sisco looked like a great dog and didn’t seem aggressive, while ever slowly creeping closer to us.
 Baby trainer me just smiled politely, approached the situation as a learning opportunity and got on with using every FBC invader moment as practice for Sisco and I.

 As the idea that Sisco was well within his rights to choose who he spent time with was dawning on me, I realised that Sisco had tried so many times to tell me that this was not a situation he enjoyed.
-Yet here we were in class, just as we were multiple times a week… I had essentially ignored what he was telling me the whole time, for no other reason than because I wanted to have fun doing agility with my dog.
+Yet here we were in class, just as we were multiple times a week… I had ignored what he was telling me the whole time, for no other reason than because I wanted to have fun doing agility with my dog.

 Right there, I gave him the option to go back to the car without finishing the lesson.
 He stood up and walked straight past FBC without so much as sideways glance.

-I had witnessed this precipitous drop in his stress levels as we went back to the car after a class many times.
+I had witnessed this precipitous drop in his stress levels as we went back to the car after class many times.
 In fact, I couldn’t think of a single instance of Sisco ever looking anything other than relieved when class was over, despite his obvious love for our trainer, her dogs, and his absolute willingness and enjoyment at working together with me on our own.
 He loved agility, training and everything about it other than the other dogs!

-It had taken me far too long to stop and listen to what Sisco was trying to tell me, but I finally began to understand that ‘working on our relationship’ should never involve me repeatedly putting my dog in situations that he simply didn’t enjoy.
+It had taken me far too long to stop and listen to what Sisco was trying to tell me, but I finally began to understand that ‘working on our relationship’ should never involve repeatedly putting my dog in situations that he simply didn’t enjoy.

 Fun with my dog means fun for both me and my dog.